 How much is the annual budget for the

-With a Fiscal Year 2017 appropriation of $542,897, about a nickle per month for each DuPage County resident goes to fund the
+The fiscal year 2020 appropriation is $595,091.
+The annual budget averages to about a nickle per month for each DuPage County resident to fund the

 operations of the County Auditor.

 What should I do if I suspect that